rtanglao/rt-kitsune-api/FF64/Firefox64-taxonomy.md

 * mojavedarkmodebugs <-- os x 10.14 dark mode bugs
 * flashfreeze <---- adobe flash causes firefox to freeze
 * qrcodeverification <--- this is a Firefox for android problem I believe
+* ivanti, ivantievnironmentmanager <---- this is beyod my "normal" Firefox knowledge

 ## CPG :-) (i would love to be able to hide ranting language so that only the person who posted it can see it, just because firefox doesn't work doesn't mean you have a licence to rant or for gratuitous Mozilla attacks)